arangodb/docs/3.11/indexing-geo.md

 - linear rings are interpreted according to the rules and no longer "normalized"

-For backward compatibility, a new `legacyPolygons` option has been introduced for geo indexes.
+For backward compatibility, a `legacyPolygons` option has been introduced for geo indexes.
 It is relevant for those that have `geoJson` set to `true` only.
-Old geo indexes from versions from below 3.10 will always implicitly have the `legacyPolygons` option set to `true`.
-Newly generated geo indexes from 3.10 on will have the `legacyPolygons` option by default set to `false`, however, it can still be explicitly overwritten with `true` to create a legacy index but is not recommended.
+Geo indexes created in versions before 3.10 always implicitly have the `legacyPolygons` option set to `true`.
+Newly generated geo indexes from 3.10 onward have the `legacyPolygons` option set to `false` by default.
+However, you can still explicitly overwrite the setting with `true` to create a legacy index, but it is not recommended.

-A geo index with `legacyPolygons` set to `true` will use the old, pre-3.10 rules for the parsing GeoJSON polygons.
+A geo index with `legacyPolygons` set to `true` uses the old, pre-3.10 rules for the parsing GeoJSON polygons.
 This allows you to let old indexes produce the same, potentially wrong results as before an upgrade.
-A geo index with `legacyPolygons` set to `false` will use the new, correct and consistent method for parsing of GeoJSON polygons.
+A geo index with `legacyPolygons` set to `false` uses the new, correct and consistent method for parsing of GeoJSON polygons.

 If you use a geo index and upgrade from a version below 3.10 to a version of 3.10 or higher, it is recommended that you drop your old geo indexes and create new ones with `legacyPolygons` set to `false`.

+Similarly, a `legacy` property for [`geojson` Analyzers](analyzers.html#geojson) has been added.

 {% hint 'warning' %}
 It is possible that you might have been relying on the old (wrong) parsing of